01737/lel-bot/README.md

 # lel-bot
- A discord bot made for learning purposes
+ A personal discord bot made for learning purposes